A Field Manual for Community Dengue Response · Pune District, Maharashtra

 A rising threat in Pune

-Climate change is making Pune one of India's leading hotspot for dengue outbreaks — dengue mortality is projected to rise 13% by 2040, 23–40% by 2060, and up to 112% by 2100.
-More than 80% of dengue deaths in Pune District occur after monsoon onset in June.
+Climate change is turning Pune into one of India's worst dengue hotspots.
+Mortality is projected to rise 13% by 2040, up to 112% by 2100.
+Over 80% of dengue deaths in Pune District happen after monsoon onset in June, that's your window.

 An 87% funding shock

-Since January 2025, USAID-supported NGOs, technical units, and surveillance partnerships in India lost funding abruptly.
-WHO reported over 70% of surveyed country offices saw service disruptions, with vector-borne disease programmes among the hardest hit.
+Since January 2025, USAID-supported NGOs and surveillance partnerships in India lost their funding overnight.
+WHO reported that over 70% of country offices saw service disruptions.
+Vector-borne disease programmes took some of the hardest cuts.

 An unequal burden in Pune

-Dengue concentrates in Pune's lower-income informal settlements where intermittent municipal supply forces water storage.
-Wealthier housing societies in Pune often resist PMC vector control entry.
+Dengue concentrates in lower-income informal settlements, because intermittent water supply means people store water at home.
+Wealthier housing societies in Pune regularly refuse PMC vector control entry.
 Pune tops Maharashtra's district rankings for dengue-related mortality.

-In Karanjawane village in Pune District, the ASHA team at the Primary Health Centre is already doing this work.
-ASHA worker Manisha Ratan Nidhalkar, with over a decade of experience, teaches residents to identify Aedes larvae on sight — with a torch, because phone lights are insufficient.
-Community awareness has reached the point that regular citizens can spot larvae themselves.
+In Karanjawane village, the ASHA team at the Primary Health Centre is already doing this work.
+ASHA worker Manisha Ratan Nidhalkar, over a decade in the field, teaches residents to identify Aedes larvae by eye, with a torch, because phone lights don't cut it.
+People in that community can now spot larvae themselves.
+That's what good community training looks like.

-But the resource gap is stark.
-Laboratory Scientific Officer Bharti Mali at the same PHC notes that her facility receives only 100 rapid antigen tests per year from the local government.
-As externally funded NGO infrastructure disappears, this community capacity exists — but is operating without the tools and structured support it needs.
+But the resource gap is real.
+Laboratory Scientific Officer Bharti Mali at the same PHC gets exactly 100 rapid antigen tests a year from the government.
+For the whole year.
+That's what "underfunded" actually means in practice.

 Source: Sweta Daga, "Dengue Risk in India Is Rising," Gavi/VaccinesWork, 6 May 2025

 Both in drought and in rains, we have an issue with mosquitoes.
-When it's dry, people store water — that breeds mosquitoes.
-When the monsoon arrives and rains pour, puddles stay for days — that breeds mosquitoes too.
-Srikanth Darwatkar, SATHI (Support for Advocacy and Training to Health Initiatives), Pune — Gavi, 2025
+When it's dry, people store water.
+That breeds mosquitoes.
+When the monsoon arrives and rains pour, puddles stay for days.
+Mosquitoes breed regardless of season.
+Srikanth Darwatkar, SATHI (Support for Advocacy and Training to Health Initiatives), Pune, Gavi 2025

 Section 02